Shay-yes/iNaturalistGo/README.md

 ### To run the application:
 1) Download the latest release

 2) Open a terminal and navigate to the top-level directory of the release you downloaded.
 By default, this should be a directory called iNaturalistGo.
-This directory should contain a file called requirements.txt. **If this is your first time running the application**, run this command: pip install requirements.txt
+This directory should contain a file called requirements.txt. **If this is your first time running the application**, run this command: <br />
+pip install requirements.txt <br />
 **Otherwise**, skip to step 3.

 3) From the root directory, navigate into the iNaturalist_447 directory.
 This directory should contain the file manage.py.
 Inside of this directory, run the following command: